Esta entrada también está disponible en:

 On the other hand, there is an immediate (and quantifiable) negative impact on the value of global presence of the European Union.
 If (or when) the exit occurs, such global presence will become the result of the added value of the extra-European presence of 27 member countries (instead of 28).

 In 2015, the global presence of the European Union was 1,255 points, bigger than that of the United States (1,098 points), despite the fact the latter country is perceived by far as more active player in the global scene and a top power (Graph).
 In other words, the European Union has the capacity to be more relevant in the globalization process.

 If the United Kingdom had abandoned the European Union in 2015 (and not taking into account the augmentation effect derived from the externalisation of other members’ relations with the United Kingdom), the external projection of the European Union would have dropped to 1,010; that is, below that of the United States.

 2015 Globalpresence ranking top 20 (in index value), EU without UK.
 Source: Elcano Global Presence Index.

-In this sense, Brexit has an enormous impact on the global presence of the European Union, which would be loosing its 2nd biggest member in terms of GDP and the 3rd in terms of population.
+In this sense, Brexit has an enormous impact on the global presence of the European Union, which would be loosing its second biggest member in terms of GDP and the third in terms of population.
 This is consistent with this country’s contribution to the external projection of the Union (nearly 20%).
 This contribution is above that of any other member state (including Germany) (Table).

 European Union 2015 global presence by member state (in %).
 Source: Elcano Global Presence Index.